mattnw/powRICLPM/README.md

 Every user-facing function in the package is documented, and the documentation can be accessed by running `?function_name` in the R console, e.g., `?powRICLPM`.
-Furthermore, there are three main vignettes (accessable via the ‘Articles’ tab), describing the three main functionalities of this package, as described above.
+Furthermore, there are four main vignettes (accessible via the ‘Articles’ tab), describing functionalities and analysis options of this package.

 ## Citing `powRICLPM`